opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-Gantt.md

 ## Marking Jobs Failed

-This action marks the selected job as [Failed]{.skd-job-statuses}.
-If the job is marked [Failed]{.skd-job-statuses} before it starts, both the start and the finish time saved in history equal the time the job is marked.
+This action marks the selected job as Failed.
+If the job is marked Failed before it starts, both the start and the finish time saved in history equal the time the job is marked.